elastic/e2e-testing/e2e/README.md

 ### Cucumber: BDD at its core

-The specification of these E2E tests has been done using the `BDD` (Behaviour-Driven Development) principles, where:
+The specification of these E2E tests has been done using `BDD` (Behaviour-Driven Development) principles, where:

 >BDD aims to narrow the communication gaps between team members, foster better understanding of the customer and promote continuous communication with real world examples.